Construction Accident Solicitors — Scotland

 Who qualifies for building site accident claims?

-If you have been involved in an accident on a construction site within the last three years, you may be entitled to compensation.
-This applies to a wide range of individuals who may be present on building sites, including:
+If you’ve had any construction site or machinery accidents in the past three years, you may be eligible for compensation.
+This applies to various individuals who may be present on building sites, including:

-- Construction site workers – Construction workers who are directly involved in the construction process, such as labourers, carpenters, electricians, plumbers, and heavy equipment operators.
+- Construction workers – Those directly involved in the construction process, such as labourers, carpenters, electricians, plumbers, and heavy equipment operators.

 - Contractors and subcontractors – Independent contractors or subcontractors hired to perform specific tasks on construction sites.

-- Site visitors – Individuals who are visiting the construction site for work-related purposes, such as architects, engineers, inspectors, or clients.
+- Site visitors – Individuals visiting the site for work-related purposes, such as architects, engineers, inspectors, or clients.

-To qualify for a construction injury compensation claim, an accident on a building site must have occurred due to the negligence of another party, such as the site manager, site owner, or equipment manufacturer.
+To qualify for a construction injury compensation claim, the accident must have occurred due to someone else’s negligence, such as the site manager, site owner, or equipment manufacturer.
 This negligence can take many forms, including:

 - Failure to provide a safe working environment